victorabarros/nsq-service-self-driven/article/README.md

-# NSQ with Docker in baby steps, less then 70 lines of code
+# NSQ with Docker in baby steps, in 70 lines of code

 ## Intro